StephenL13/discord-bot-template/README.md

 You can run this script within the console one time: `npm install discord.js dotenv fs`

+Before proceeding, [a huge thanks to UltraX](https://www.youtube.com/watch?v=pcF1sOaHvEI) for this idea on the handlers.
+You can also check out his additional segment on the slash commands which you can go for it.

 ## INSIDE THE COMMAND HANDLER
 The folder is labeled `./commands` but require sub-folders to keep the bot structure organized. `module.exports.run` is where you can place all of the code you need.
 The latter is `module.exports.help`, which is where you modify the official command name and aliases.
 You can modify/remove the if/else statement if you're working on Replit/Glitch (web-based IDE) as an helpful option for you.
 ```js